12 strategies to build resilience in kids

 3. Practice Mindfulness together

 Mindfulness has been shown, time and again, to improve resilience in kids.
 Remember when we spoke about the stress response and the way it shuts down the prefrontal cortex?
 Well, mindfulness causes changes to occur in the brain that strengthen the pre-frontal cortex.
 While it’s doing that, it’s also reducing activity in the amygdala.
 This allows the prefrontal cortex to regain control, calming the emotional brain.
 And when the emotional brain is calm, so is your child.
-For more information on how to teach and practice mindfulness with your child, see this blog post.
+For more information on how to teach and practice mindfulness with your child, check out my FREE mindfulness workbook for kids.

 4. Teach them to problem solve